ysthakur/CMSC320-Notes/content/Data Science/Data Cleaning.md

 Make sure you understand *why* your outliers are outliers

+Once you have an outlier, you can keep it, delete it, or impute it (fill it in with something else, as if it's a missing value)

 ## Missing Data

 Check for missing values. `sum(df["column"].isna())` will tell you how many missing values are in a series